 Hans-Werner Sinn (* 7 March 1948) is former President of the Ifo Institute, Director of the Center for Economic Studies (CES) and Executive Director of CESifo GmbH.
 He was appointed Professor at the Ludwig Maximilian University of Munich in 1984 and professor emeritus in April 2016.
 Sinn is known to the general public for his books on economic policy, which include the English versions: Jumpstart, Can Germany Be Saved?, The Green Paradox, Casino Capitalism, and The Euro Trap.
 His main research interests are taxation, the environment, growth and exhaustible resources, risk theory, climate and energy, banking, demography and social security, macroeconomics and systemic competition.

 Sinn obtained both doctorate (1978) and his habilitation (the post-doctoral degree qualifying him as a professor, 1983) from the University of Mannheim, earning the first prize for each of his degree theses.
-The University of Magdeburg, the University of Helsinki, the HHL Leipzig Graduate School of Management and the University of Economics in Prague have all awarded him honorary doctorates.
+The University of Magdeburg, the University of Helsinki, the HHL Leipzig Graduate School of Management, and the University of Economics in Prague have all awarded him honorary doctorates.
 In 1989 he was made an honorary professor of the University of Vienna and has been a permanent visiting professor at the University of Lucerne since 2016, which also awarded him an honorary doctorate in November 2021.
 Over the course of his career, he has declined professorships or directorships from the Hamburger Weltwirtschaftliche Archiv, the Max-Planck-Institut für Transformationsforschung in Jena, and the University of Bern.
 Sinn retired in April 2016, but retains an office with administrative and research support from the Ifo Institute.
 He now also acts as a permanent guest professor of the University of Luzern, Switzerland.